Taraba State: Languages

 Other languages spoken in Taraba State are Akum, Bukwen, Esimbi, Fali of Baissa, Jiba, Njerep, Tha, Yandang, Yotti, Ywom.

-Demography
+Demographics

-The state's main ethnic groups are the Jukun, Jenjo, Fulani, Mumuye, Mambilla, Kuteb, Karimjo Wurkun, Tiv, Yandang, Ndola, Ichen, Tigon, and Jibu.
-The northern part is mainly dominated by the Fulani, Mumuye, and Sho.
-The southern part is dominated by the Jukun, Wurkum, Tiv, Chamba, Kuteb, and Ichen.
+The state's primary ethnic groups are the Jukun, Jenjo, Fulani, Mumuye, Mambilla, Kuteb, Karimjo Wurkun, Tiv, Yandang, Ndola, Ichen, Tigon, and Jibu.
+The northern part of the state is mostly Fulani, Mumuye, and Sho.
+The southern part of the state is primarily Jukun, Wurkum, Tiv, Chamba, Kuteb, and Ichen.
 The central region is mainly occupied by the Fulani, Mambilla, Ndola, Tigon, Jibu, Wurbo, and Daka people.

 Education

-Taraba State has many schools and education centers.
+Taraba State has many schools and education centres.
+Universities, Polytechnics and Colleges include: